 In 2010, the startup won the $100,000 grand prize at Alabama’s Launchpad startup competition and a local angel investor matched the winnings, which helped them collect enough funds to start gathering data and validating their idea.

 They spent the next few years automating the process and building the first versions of the device.
-In 2015, they brought on a chief scientist, Harvard biochemist Paula Koelle, to perfect the prototype.
+In 2015, they brought on a chief scientist, Harvard biochemist Paula Koelle, to perfect the protocol.
 Koelle took the RNA identifying process from a few hours down to a standard 45 minutes.
 The next year, they once again took a $100,000 alumni grand prize at Alabama Launchpad, this time to expand their team with more lab employees.

 “The early adopters will be clinics, home health workers and nursing homes.
 Upon commercializing, we will start with pathogens that thrive in those three settings in the first phase,” says Sammon.
 For nursing homes, for example, popular issues are urinary tract or upper respiratory infections.